We Choose Media Queries. The Stripo Manifesto

 This could be fixed automatically, by setting CSS styles for the text in all blocks.
 But if a user manually makes changes to text in one block, for instance, this change will not work for Lotus Notes.

-● The fluid-hybrid method requires the use of equal indents around all containers in order to be vertically aligned on mobile version.
+- The fluid-hybrid method requires the use of equal indents around all containers in order to be vertically aligned on a mobile version.
 This means that on desktop versions there can be double indents.

 For simple emails, this may be not critical, but for structures with a big number of containers and various indents, this becomes a real problem.

 The issues with the Adaptive layout method will be solved on their own with eventual email clients updates.
 Yet, we will have to accept the fact that issues with the Hybrid-fluid layout method will always remain.
 We look far in the future and bet on Media Queries.